-- 1. In Partition Manager or Recovery Explorer select a Disk (Physical Device) node. - 2.
-To open the Initialize Disk dialog, do one of the following: - From the Partition Manager toolbar click Initialize button or use command Actions > Initialize... from main menu; - Right-click the selected item and click Initialize... command from the context menu. - 3.
-Confirm disk selection and other options
+In Partition Manager select not-initialized Disk (Physical Disk).

+- 2. Open the Initialize Disk dialog - From the Partition Manager toolbar click Initialize button or use command Actions > Initialize... from main menu; - Right-click the selected item and click Initialize... command from the context menu.

+Confirm disk selection and other options in opened dialog.